mineshmathew/mineshmathew.github.io/_pages/index.markdown

 permalink: /index.html
 author_profile: true
 ---
 a PhD  student under   [Prof. C. V Jawahar][1]  at [IIIT Hyderabad][2].
 My PhD is partly funded by TCS through the [TCS Research fellowship Scheme][7] 2016.
-I joined the Phd Program in 2015 after completing MS by Research [2013-2015] in Computer Science under Prof. Jawahar's guidance.
 Prior to joining IIIT Hyderabad, I had obtained my undergraduate degree in Btech Computer Science Engineering from [NIT Warangal][3] [2005-2009] and worked with [S&P Global Market Intelligence][4] as a Business Analyst .

 My research is in the field of Computer Vision and Machine Learning.
 Specifically, I look into the problems of [OCR in Indian languages][5],  [Scene text understanding][6] and [Document Visual Question Answering (DocVQA)][8]